 Prototyping and improving: implementing design ideas and receiving feedback from the team before finalizing the design

-Mobilization: developing and implementing a plan for mobilizing the resources to key audiences
+Mobilizing: developing and implementing a plan for mobilizing the resources to key audiences

-What will CREATEd’s Co-Design Process do?
+What Does CREATEd’s Co-Design Process Do?

-• Contribute to stronger relationships between research and practice by creating opportunities that support greater understanding and appreciation across research and practice boundaries and improve capacity for future collaboration.
+- Contribute to stronger relationships between research and practice by creating opportunities that support greater understanding and appreciation across research and practice boundaries and improve capacity for future collaboration.

-• Demonstrate our commitment to redress systemic inequities and promote a more socially just education system by adopting critical lens on all aspects of the work, including the selection of research, intended users and uses, and product design
+- Demonstrate our commitment to redress systemic inequities and promote a more socially just education system by adopting critical lens on all aspects of the work, including the selection of research, intended users and uses, and product design

-• Promote a more diverse and inclusive educational community by building teams that are more representative of the communities we serve
+- Promote a more diverse and inclusive educational community by building teams that are more representative of the communities we serve

-What is the outcome of the Co-Design process?
+What is the Outcome of Co-Design?

 The co-design process leads to the development of new research-informed equity-centered resources that can be mobilized nationally to strengthen educational policy and practice.
 These resources are/will be freely available to all educators, creating widespread access to high quality materials that support greater equity in our educational system.